wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 --- abstract

-This document describes a simple HTTP-based protocol that will allow WebRTC-based ingest of content into streaming services and/or CDNs.
+This document describes a simple HTTP-based protocol that will allow WebRTC-based ingestion of content into streaming services and/or CDNs.

 --- middle